mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - ImageMagick - Installing ImageMagick from Source via a Custom Debian Package Build on Ubuntu.md

 	./configure

-Finally install it by running `checkinstall`:
+Finally compile and install it by running `checkinstall`:

 	sudo checkinstall